GoogleCloudPlatform/webapp2/docs/features.rst

 classes are compatible with the webapp API.
 Migrating from webapp is intended to be a breeze.

-This means that all the documentation and examples for webapp you find on the web or in the App Engine documentation will work for webapp2.
-Also, the built in SDK libraries that use webapp can be used with webapp2 as they are or with minimal adaptations.
+All the documentation and examples for webapp will work with webapp2.
+Also, the SDK libraries that use webapp can be used with webapp2 as they are or with minimal adaptations.

+This makes webapp2 insanely easy to learn.
+Everybody starting with App Engine must know a bit of webapp.
+And webapp2 is its natural evolution -- you can use it like webapp, following the official tutorials, and learn the new and advanced features later, as you go.

 Compatible with latest WebOb